Realtyex · Wholesale Australian Property · 2026

 • Bank valuation chain ("as-if-complete") confirmable

-Cloverton - passes Stockland, VIC's largest masterplanned community, $4.6B development.
+Cloverton — passes Stockland, VIC's largest masterplanned community, $4.6B development.
 Midtown precinct adjacent to proposed convenience retail.
-Crownix wholesale allocation with $20k rebate mechanic.
+Direct wholesale builder allocation with $20k rebate mechanic.
+See how wholesale procurement works →

 04